-FINDING NO. CONTROL DEFICIENCIES 2018-001 Preparation of Annual Financial Report Repeat of Finding 2017-001 Condition: Current District staff maintains accounting records which reflect the District's financial transactions; however, preparing the District's annual financial report, including note disclosures, involves the selection and application of specific accounting principles which would require additional experience and knowledge.
+FINDING NO. CONTROL DEFICIENCIES 2019-001 Preparation of Annual Financial Report Repeat finding of 2018-001 Type of Finding: Significant Deficiency in Internal Control over Financial Reporting.
+Condition: Current District staff maintains accounting records which reflect the District's financial transactions; however, preparing the District's annual financial report, including note disclosures, involves the selection and application of specific accounting principles which would require additional experience and knowledge.
 The District contracts with us and our knowledge of applicable accounting principles, financial statement format, and note disclosures to assist in the preparation of the annual financial report in an efficient manner.
 Criteria: The preparation and review of the annual financial report by staff with expertise in financial reporting is an internal control intended to prevent, detect and correct a potential omission or misstatement in the financial statements or notes or other required state financial reports.
+Context: The District engages CliftonLarsonAllen, LLP (CLA) to assist in preparing its financial statements and accompanying disclosures.
+However, as independent auditors, CLA cannot be considered part of the District's internal control system.
+As part of its internal control over the preparation of its financial statements, including disclosures, the District has implemented a comprehensive review procedure to ensure that the financial statements, including note disclosures, are complete and accurate.
+Such review procedures should be performed by an individual possessing a thorough understanding of accounting principles generally accepted in the United States of America and knowledge of the District's activities and operations.
 Cause: District management has determined that the additional costs associated with training staff to become experienced in applicable accounting principles and note disclosures outweigh the derived benefits.
 Effect: Without our involvement, the District may not be able to completely prepare an annual financial report in accordance with accounting principles generally accepted in the United States of America.
-Recommendation: We recommend the District continue reviewing the annual financial report.
-While it may not be cost beneficial to train additional staff to completely prepare the report, a thorough review of this information by appropriate staff of the District is necessary to obtain a complete and adequate understanding of the District's annual financial report.
+Views of Responsible There is no disagreement with the audit findings.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2018
+SCHEDULE OF PRIOR YEAR AUDIT FINDINGS AND CORRECTIVE ACTION PLAN FOR THE YEAR ENDED JUNE 30, 2019